-Once installed, we’ll need to activate its shell functions, which can be done by running
+Once it’s installed, we’ll need to activate its shell functions.
+We can do this by running

 source on the installed virtualenvwrapper.sh script.
 When you first install it with

 pip, the output of the installation will tell you the exact location of virtualenvwrapper.sh.
-Or you can simply run:
+Or you can simply run the following:

 $ which virtualenvwrapper.sh /usr/local/bin/virtualenvwrapper.sh